 Bayside STEM is the smallest of the four middle schools in the San Mateo Foster City School District.
 With a student population of 500 and teaching staff of 26, students are given individual attention, guidance, and specialized grade level curriculum.

-The school is served by Dr. Jeanne Elliott, principal, Christie Miller, Assistant Principal, Noreen O’Donnell, academic dean, and Anita Yepez, counselor.
+The school is served by Dr. Jeanne Elliott, principal, Joseph Hadley, Assistant Principal, Noreen O’Donnell, academic dean, and Anita Yepez, counselor.

 Year-Round Academic Calendar